MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 > - Edge for Business visual treatment and branding is not currently available on mobile as part of the preview.
 > - IT admin management capabilities will be available soon.

+#### Personal browser policies

+The following table summarizes some of the policies that apply to the personal browser.

 ### Unmanaged BYOPC preview

 > [!NOTE]